New Zealanders reportedly killed in South Korea landslides

 More than 1000 people have been forced from their homes after days of heavy rain caused floods in South Korea.
 At least 13 people are reported dead with another 13 missing, authorities said on Tuesday.

-Vehicles were swept away and disaster officials said more than 5751 hectares of farmland, key highways and bridges were innundated in the capital, Seoul.
+Vehicles were swept away and disaster officials said more than 5751ha of farmland, key highways and bridges were inundated in the capital, Seoul.

-President Moon Jae-in was set to hold an emergency meeting on Tuesday, after he had urged national and regional authorities to "make all-out efforts to prevent further loss of life" the previous day, Reuters reported.
+President Moon Jae-in was set to hold an emergency meeting today, after he had urged national and regional authorities to "make all-out efforts to prevent further loss of life" the previous day, Reuters reported.

 In neighbouring North Korea, state media warned of possible flooding, saying that some areas were also experiencing heavy rainfall.